espressif/ESP8266_RTOS_SDK/examples/system/ota/native_ota/README.md

 # Native OTA

-We split the native OTA example into several sub-examples to let customers to choose which application scenario is the one they really want.
+We split the native OTA example into several sub-examples to let customers choose which application scenario is the one they really want.

 The projects' directory structure is as follows: